Get the Tata Capital App to apply for Loans & manage your account. Download Now

 1. What will be the financial implications?

 Study whether settling your mortgage matches your long-term financial objectives.
-Being free from monthly instalments can open up options for other investment plans.
+Being free from monthly installments can open up options for other investment plans.
 Balance your priorities for the future.

 The lawyer ensures that your settlement agreement is legally correct and protects your rights so that you don’t pay an unjust amount to the lender.